 It is important to be aware of the laws about serving alcohol to minors in your state or territory, including in your own home, as these have changed in some states.
 Ring DrugInfo on 1300 858 584 or your local legal aid service to find out the situation in your area.

 Parents believe alcohol is less dangerous than other drugs

-There is some evidence to suggest parents are so alarmed at the thought of their children using ‘harder’ drugs that alcohol is considered a lesser and more acceptable ‘evil’.
+There is some evidence to suggest that parents are so alarmed at the thought of their children using ‘harder’ drugs that they see alcohol as a lesser and more acceptable ‘evil’.